Use nmap to uncover

 Uncomplicated and effective - isolating using Microwall

 When using isolation technique potentially at-risk systems whose open ports cannot be closed are isolated in their own network segment.
 Communication with this segment is monitored, limited and logged.
-In addition a firewall router such as the W&T Microwall is installed between the affected system and the surrounding network.
+In addition a firewall router such as the W&T Microwall VPN is installed between the affected system and the surrounding network.
 The IP data traffic routed through this path is filtered according to rules.

 The packet filter of the Microwall filters out undesirable communication and rejects packets.
 Even if a port on the terminal device is open it cannot be reached.

 In NAT mode all terminal devices are hidden on the island behind the Microwall.
 The only thing visible in the network is the Microwall, which passes on and monitors communication.

 Isolated terminal devices are in another broadcast domain.
 An ARP request and other attacks are effectively suppressed.